Mandatory or Preventive Disclosure

 - specified transactions.

-Each member of a partnership that carries out such a transaction must disclose the transaction (see the note below).
+Each member of a partnership (or, for a limited partnership, each general partner) that carries out such a transaction must disclose the transaction (see the note below).

 Advisers and promoters must disclose any specified transactions they commercialize or promote whose form and substance has not required a significant change when implemented for different taxpayers or partnerships.